First, a little Bedtime Story for all employees – particularly for those who might think this organization exists to give them a job:

 Consider these criteria for an effective Position Performance Review System:

 - Performance evaluation is based upon accurate data.
-It is, therefore, critical that objectives and performance standards were established at the beginning of the rating period and accurate data was maintained during the rating period (i.e., Weekly Success Reports).
+It is, therefore, critical that objectives and performance standards are established at the beginning of the rating period and accurate data is maintained during the rating period (i.e., Weekly Success Reports).
+No secrets; no surprises.

 - It is conducted with sufficient frequency to ensure effective communication between supervisor and subordinate.
 Performance reviews should be conducted at least quarterly and at the time of organizational change.
 There must be NO SURPRISES at the time of the performance discussion.